bennidi/mbassador/README.md

 ##Contribute

- Following a hands-on mentality please feel invited to contribute by by forking the repo and creating a pull request to submit the code you would like to be included.
+Please feel invited to contribute by creating a pull request to submit the code you would like to be included.
 Make your PRs small and provide test code!
 Take a look at [this issue](bennidi/mbassador#109) for a good example.

 Sample code and documentation are both very appreciated contributions.
 Especially integration with different frameworks is of great value.
 Feel free and welcome to create Wiki pages to share your code and ideas.
 Example: [Guice integration](https://github.com/bennidi/mbassador/wiki/Guice-Integration)